dragomano/Light-Portal/website/docs/plugins/create_new.md

 ---

 # Add plugin
-Plugins, or addons - add-ons that expand the capabilities of the Light Portal.
-To create your own addon, just follow the instructions below.
+Plugins are the extensions that expand the capabilities of the Light Portal.
+To create your own plugin, just follow the instructions below.

 :::info